-- Call shall be made at every standards-development meeting - Working Group, Task Force, Task Group, Study Group, conference calls - Record that call was made in minutes - Record in minutes any potential Essential Patent Claims identified - Anybody can identify potential Essential Patent Claim - At any time, just inform the Working Group Chair - Strongly encourage to do this early - When informed Working Group chair shall contact holder requesting a LOA - Sample letter provided in standards companion
+- Call shall be made at every standards-development meeting - Working Group, Task Force, Task Group, Study Group, Ad Hocs, conference calls - Working Group chair or designee makes the call - State that if an individual believes a patent claim might be an Essential Patent Claims, such individual should make the Working Group aware of this. - Record in minutes that call for patents was made - Record in minutes any response - When informed, Working Group chair shall contact holder requesting a LOA - Sample letter provided in standards companion - [http://standards.ieee.org/guides/companion].

-Duty on standards development process participants
+Duty on participants

-In order for IEEE's patent policy to function efficiently, individuals participating in the standards development process: (a) shall inform the IEEE (or cause the IEEE to be informed) of the holder of any potential Essential Patent Claims of which they are personally aware and that are not already the subject of an existing Letter of Assurance, owned or controlled by the participant or the entity the participant is from, employed by, or otherwise represents; and (b) should inform the IEEE (or cause the IEEE to be informed) of any other holders of such potential Essential Patent Claims that are not already the subject of an existing Letter of Assurance.
+In order for IEEE's patent policy to function efficiently, individuals participating in the standards development process: (a) shall inform the IEEE (or cause the IEEE to be informed) of the holder of any potential Essential Patent Claims of which they are personally aware and that are not already the subject of an existing Letter of Assurance, owned or controlled by the participant or the entity the participant is from, employed by, or otherwise represents; ...